cofoundry-cms/Cofoundry.Docs/src/Framework/Static Files.md

 }
 ```

-Note that url for the files will mirror their location in the embedded assembly.
+Note that the URL for the files will mirror their location in the embedded assembly.

 ## Adding MIME type mappings to FileExtensionContentTypeProvider